cristinaponcela/cristinaponcela.github.io/_posts/2025-08-28-Sounds: My Most Comprehensive Feature Yet.md

 ### 4. Sound Assets

 To make the feature discoverable, especially to old users, it is important to have a few example assets always available for them to test it out.
-Thus, and since Splice is also owned by Bending Spoons, I ran a script to upload some example assets to our StreamYard s3 bucket, and then call them in the codebase.
+Thus, and since Splice is also owned by Bending Spoons, I ran a script to upload some example assets to our cloud storage bucket, and then call them in the codebase.
 I literally asked ChatGPT to analyze the massive Splice JSON, which has 150+ sound assets, and pick the ones it thought were best as examples for StreamYard users, and generate the script.
 The script was something like:

 ```javascript
 const fs = require('fs');